IntersectMBO/plutus/notes/fomega/evaluation/builtin-evaluation.md

    | iwrap A B V
    | builtin ρ bn count [types] [V]
 ```
 where closures `(M,ρ)` appear under binders.

 We'll call these things "CEK-values".

-These are similar to, but distinct from, the "values" in the Plutus
+These are similar to, but
+distinct from, the "values" in the Plutus Core specification, which
-Core specification, which are terms that can't be reduced any further
+are terms that can't be reduced any further (assuming that we don't
-(assuming that we don't reduce under binders).
-Ordinary values just
+reduce under binders).
+Ordinary values just have terms under binders,
-have terms under binders, here we have closures under binders.
+CEK-values have closures under binders.

 The `builtin` constructor contains